 With a voice "capable of sinister low chest tones and robust high notes that can express a gamut of emotions" (Pittsburgh Post-Gazette) and a stage presence that has been called "a force to be dealt with" (Opera News), Lindsay Ammann is rapidly rising as a radiant star in the opera world.
 Possessing an instrument well-suited for the most dramatic of roles, Ms. Ammann is proving to be a future staple in the works of Verdi and Wagner.

-Ms. Ammann equally enjoys the concert stage, having sung the Verdi Requiem, Handel's Messiah, Elijah, Mahler Symphony No. 2 and Rossini's Petite messe solennelle with orchestras such as the Pittsburgh Symphony, Erie Philharmonic, Sioux County Oratorio and Symphony, and the orchestra at Indiana University.
+In concert, Ms. Ammann has sung Brangäne in Act 2 of Tristan und Isolde, Verdi's Requiem, Handel's Messiah, Elijah, Mahler's Symphony No. 2, and Rossini's Petite messe solennelle with orchestras such as Casals Festival Puerto Rico, Pittsburgh Symphony, Erie Philharmonic, and Indiana University.

 © Lindsay Ammann